 When you break it down like this, you can understand that how difficult it can be to get prospects to engage and convert.

-This is where third-party integrations that support connections between multiple sales channels can increase your business’s visibility and conversions by creating a seamless customer experience.
+This is where third-party integrations that support connections between multiple sales channels can increase your business’s visibility and conversions by creating a seamless customer / user experience.

 For example, ecommerce businesses can now sell directly through social media platforms such as Meta’s (formerly Facebook) Instagram, ecommerce-focused influencer platforms like Spin and SuperGreat, or even third-party marketplaces like Pantastic.